ajbeach2/sqsworker/README.md

 The Worker type represents a SQS consumer that can process sqs messages from a SQS queue and optionally send the results to a queue.
-The inenteded use is multiple concurrent consumers reading from the same queue which execute the hander functions defined on the Worker struct.
+The inenteded use is multiple concurrent consumers reading from the same queue which execute the hander function defined on the Worker struct.

 To use his package, first define a handler function.
 This can also be a closure: